premiumfrog/Cross-Server-Bans-Bot/README.md

 This project is licensed under the MIT License.
 See more info in the LICENSE.md file.

 # If you put anything besides a userid in the crossban/crossunban, it will say its banned but they wont be.
 Use userids, I will make a fix for this soon.

+#Planned features

+Picking this back up, going to add a few anti ratelimit settings, better experience, and very needed bug fixes.
+Please make issues in the issues tab and let me know asap